Home > Blog > How Late Does the U.S. Postal Service Deliver?

 • USPS Priority Mail is designed for faster delivery than regular mail and is typically used for sending large packages.

-• Deliveries are offered on weekdays, arriving by 5 p.m., with an expected delivery time of one to three business days.
+• USPS delivery hours are on weekdays, arriving by 5 p.m., with an expected delivery time of one to three business days.

 • The exact delivery time for Priority Mail packages varies depending on the destination or unforeseen circumstances such as inclement weather.